Ukraine secures agreement with IMF over new $5bn, 18-month programme

-The International Monetary Fund (IMF) has signed off on a new staff-level 18-month Standby Agreement (SBA) with Ukraine on the same day that Ukrainian President Volodymyr Zelenskiy signed the new anti-Kolomoisky banking bill into law on May 22.
+The International Monetary Fund (IMF) has signed off on a new staff-level 18-month Stand-by Arrangement (SBA) with Ukraine on the same day that Ukrainian President Volodymyr Zelenskiy signed the new anti-Kolomoisky banking bill into law on May 22.

 The crucial deal opens the way for tens of billions of dollars in multilateral aid and makes default on Ukraine’s large debt repayments and a debilitating crisis much more unlikely.